-Successful completion of this curriculum allows access to registration for the qualification Master of Arts.
+Successful completion of this curriculum allows access to registration for the qualification Master of Arts or Master of Commerce.
 There are no earlier exit points.

-- a) The student should be in possession of a BA degree or have been granted BA status as approved by the Faculty Board.
-Students should adhere to all core module requirements of the primary part of the proposed Honours BA study. - b) The specific requirements for the relevant curriculum should also be met. - c) The student's general ability and academic performance in each of these core modules must be to the satisfaction of the relevant school director.
+- a) The student should be in possession of a BA or BCom degree or have been granted BA or BCom status as approved by the Faculty Board.
+Students should adhere to all core module requirements of the primary part of the proposed Honours BA or Bcom study. - b) The specific requirements for the relevant curriculum should also be met. - c) The student's general ability and academic performance in each of these core modules must be to the satisfaction of the relevant school director. - Prospective students will be subjected to a selection process as determined by the school director.

 Module code Descriptive name Ct

 First Semester

 IOPS613 Organisational Behaviour 8

 IOPS614 Research Methodology 8

 IOPS615 Career Psychology 8

 IOPS616 Employee Wellness 16

 IOPS617 Organisational Development 8

 IOPS618 Authentic Helping 8

 HRMA612 Psychological Evaluation, Recruitment, Selection and Placement 8

 LARM611 Industrial Sociological Theories 8

 Second semester

 IOPS622 Research Report 16

 HRMA621 Practical Work 16

 HRMA622 Human Capacity Building 8

 HRMA623 Human Resource Management Strategies 16

-LARM623 Applied Labour Relations
+LARM623 Applied Labour Relations 16

-LARM624 Collective Bargaining and Negotiation
+LARM624 Collective Bargaining and Negotiation 16

 Credit total for the curriculum 160

-V.7.1.5.6 CURRICULUM: LABOUR RELATIONS (102 152 - E665V)
+V.7.1.5.6 CURRICULUM: LABOUR RELATIONS MANAGEMENT (102 152 - E665V)